Mitzvah Corps of the American South

 In August of 2005, Hurricane Katrina made landfall, and left in its wake unprecedented amounts of destruction, debris, and human displacement.
 For the last decade, the disparity in the process of rebuilding the city of New Orleans has grown ever wider; affluent and touristic areas of the city have seen a relatively quick physical renovation, complimented by population growth and economic revitalization, while the lower income neighborhoods and parishes remain abandoned, without basic necessities or community services.
-Mitzvah Corps New Orleans participants take a deep look at the demographic breakdown of pre-Katrina New Orleans, the political, socio economic, and racial tensions leading up to 2005, and the local and national response in the immediate aftermath, and extended period of rebuilding.
+Mitzvah Corps of the American South participants take a deep look at the demographic breakdown of pre-Katrina New Orleans, the political, socio economic, and racial tensions leading up to 2005, and the local and national response in the immediate aftermath, and extended period of rebuilding.

 - NOLA Green Roots builds sustainable community gardens, eliminating food deserts from low income neighborhoods, reducing obesity by producing nutritious food, controlling family food expenditures, and conserving resources.